The nuances of language and the ways in which we communicate are critical components to getting on the path toward building racial equity.

 Why is racial equity important?

 Without this building block, it would be difficult to reach a diverse and inclusive workforce.
 A recent study estimates that racial equity would increase the Buffalo Niagara GDP by $3.5B a year.
-Buffalo is a melting pot and it is to the advantage of our regional economy.
-There is a great opportunity for the businesses since the Immigrant population adds into the diverse workforce.
+WNY is a diverse community which is advantageous for many aspects of life here.

 How can you address racial equity in your organization?